Welcome to Silicon Overdrive!

 Microsoft Edge

 New sync capabilities are now available in Microsoft Edge that allows users to sign in and get quick access to their personal data when they’re working across multiple devices.
-However, if your organisation works with sensitive data, admins should limit data syncing to meet security and compliance requirements.
+However, if your organization works with sensitive data, admins should limit data syncing to meet security and compliance requirements.

 A new policy in Microsoft Edge allows you to now precisely manage the types of data that sync from your users.
 Data types include:

-- Favourites
+• Favourites

-- Settings
+• Settings

-- Addresses
+• Addresses

-- Extensions
+• Extensions

-- Much more
+• Much more

 Since some workplaces don’t allow password syncing, admins can easily manage the new syncing capability.